owl-torrent/joal-cli/ROADMAP.md

 # ROADMAP to v3.0

-- [ ] remove dependency to mockgen.
+- [x] remove dependency to mockgen.
 It introduce too much CI clutering
+- [ ] add github actions
 - [ ] implement the new torrent struct
 - [ ] link torrent with orchestrator
 - [ ] link torrent with dispatcher